SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 ##### To change the name, description, and tags of a model {#to-change-the-name-description-and-tags-of-a-model}

-1. In the model editor, click on the model name which is shown at the left of the toolbar.
+1. In the model editor, click **Model settings** which is shown at the left of the toolbar.
 2. In the resulting **Edit model** dialog box, specify a new unique name for the model, change the description, and/or change the tags.

     To add a tag, you simply type its name and press Enter or the Tab key.
 The tag is then shown in a colored rectangle.
 To remove a tag, click on the X that is shown in the rectangle.
 The dialog prevents you from entering duplicate tags for a model; if you enter such a tag name, the duplicate tag is not added and the original tag blinks one time.